Force over Distance: Chapter 50

 “Worst definition.
 All day.”

-“Oh stop,” Young murmured.
+“Oh stop,” Young said.
 “Something obvious is something you can clearly see.
 This is obviously an infirmary.
 I am obviously staying, because you can see that I am.”

 “Better,” Rush said.